-and several lunch items.
-They're open from 7:30 to 2:00 pm.
+The cafeteria also offers breakfast, snacks and several lunch items.
+They're open from 7:30 to 4.00 pm.
 This is a popular place to meet friends for coffee and enjoy the views.
+Here you have a bit more flexibility: you can either use your ZACK card or pay in cash.